rubocop/rubocop/README.md

 ## Compatibility

-Unfortunately every major Ruby implementation has its own code analysis tooling, which makes the development of a portable code analyzer a daunting task.
+RuboCop supported only MRI 1.9 & MRI 2.0 prior to version 0.8.
+After

-RuboCop currently supports MRI 1.9 and MRI 2.0.
-Support for JRuby and Rubinius is not planned at this point.
+RuboCop 0.8, JRuby and Rubinius in 1.9 modes are also supported.

 ## Editor integration